Cratis/Chronicle/Documentation/specifications/index.md

 You can find the extension as a NuGet package: [![Nuget](https://img.shields.io/nuget/v/Aksio.Cratis?logo=nuget)](http://nuget.org/packages/aksio.cratis.specifications)

-Its all been built on top of the [Aksio Specifications](https://github.com/aksio-insurtech/Specifications).
+Its all been built on top of the [Aksio Specifications](https://github.com/aksio-insurtech/Specifications) project.
 All of the building blocks can still be used in a standard xUnit test if desired.

 Below are the different artifacts supported.